GFDRR/rdl-jkan/import/README.md

-## How to import data from a CKAN site
+## How to convert RDLS json to md file (JKAN site)

+See here on how to convert and prepare you metadata in JSON file https://metadata.riskdatalibrary.org/

 ### Set up python environment